Empty properties: council tax

 - roof work that's needed on safety grounds

-- removal of supporting walls or floor joists
+- removal or rebuilding of internal supporting walls or external walls

-- severe dry rot requiring extensive treatments or remedies
+- severe dry rot that needs extensive treatments or remedies

 - the schedule of works

 - builder's invoices for the work carried out